What is considered a service dog, and how do you know if you’re eligible for one?

 Guide dogs for blind people may wear a brightly colored jacket while they’re working.
 But there is no legal obligation to wear anything which identifies them as a service dog,

 They also wear a distinctive rigid handle.
 This helps their handler to better receive information from their dog.

 - Stopping at kerbs, steps, and specific doorways.

-- Judging height, and preventing their owner from bumping their head.
+- Judging height, and stopping their owner from bumping their head.

 - Blocking their handler from walking into an unsafe situation.